 This allows for longer exposures (or increased ISO).
-But you won’t burn the highlights or the sky above the horizon in your night landscape.
+But you won’t burn the highlights or the sky above the horizon in your night photography.

 The images below show two examples.
 The images are straight-out-of-camera with and without the Skywatcher LPR filters.

 LPR filters, being broadband filters, are not able to reduce moonlight.
-To achieve this, a better choice would be an H-alpha filter or other narrowband filter.
+To achieve this, a better choice would be an H-alpha filter or another narrowband filter.